Reacquainting

 The sons of Tidlaf were Mushan, Cushan, and Mutzi.

-The children of Bethuel were Sechar, Laban, and their sister Rebecca.
+Bethuel’s children were Sechar, Laban, and their sister Rebecca.

-These are the families of the children of Nahor born to them in Haran.
-Aram, the son of Kemuel, and his brother Rechob left Haran and discovered a valley by the river Euphrates where they built a city and named it Pethor, after the son of Aram, which is known as Aram Naherayim to this day.
+These were the families descended from Nahor, born in Haran.
+Aram, Kemuel’s son, and his brother Rechob left Haran and discovered a valley by the Euphrates River.
+There they built a city and named it Pethor, after Aram’s son.
+That place is still known as Aram Naherayim.

-The children of Kesed also sought a dwelling place and found a valley opposite the land of Shinar where they built a city called Kesed, named after their father, which is the land of Kasdim to this day, where the Kasdim lived, thriving and multiplying exceedingly.
+The children of Kesed also searched for a place to live.
+They found a valley opposite the land of Shinar and built a city called Kesed, named after their father.
+This city became the land of Kasdim, where the Kasdim lived and multiplied greatly.

 Ishmael’s family grows, they travel, and increase in livestock